Your heart depends on a variety of nutrients to stay healthy, including magnesium. This essential mineral is involved in

 - 2 tablespoons of smooth peanut butter (49 mg of magnesium)

-Keep in mind that your body only absorbs between 30 and 40 percent of the magnesium in foods.
+Keep in mind that your body only absorbs between

 Another option is to take a magnesium supplement.
 Always check with your doctor before you start taking a new supplement.
 Supplements may interact with certain medications.